ekamp/Embedded-Systems/Quiz1.md

     volatile const unsigned char inPin = 0x08;
     //Sets led var to the actual LED volatile const unsigned char led = 0x01;

+    //Also before running make sure the wdt is turned off WDTCTL = WDTPW + WDTHOLD;

     //Set the direction of pin one
     P1DIR = 0xFF;
     //Set select for normal use
     P1SEL = 0;